seanpm2001/GitHub_Organization_Info/Deleted_Organizations/README.md

 Originally, I became hopeless, as despite having such a huge loss, GitHub denied my request to have them delete all my organizations for me, and now I have to do it manually.
 This later turned out to be a good thing, as I needed to salvage the data.
 The option to delete organizations myself wasn't visible until after the response, originally, it said to contact them about deleting each individual organization.

 Work is being done to ensure they can be recreated exactly.
-The deletion process started on August 5th, and is ongoing.
-It is expected to be finished by 2022, August 16th, but I likely won't get my account back on the same day.
+The deletion process started on August 5th, and is now finished, as of 2022, Tuesday, August 16th.
+I likely won't get my account back on the same day as completion.

 ## Progress